Cătălin Predoiu: Political career

 In October 2011, the Ministry of Justice signed a 1.5 million lei contract with RVA Insolvency, a company to which Predoiu's father-in-law was an associate.
 According to the Ministry, the conflict of interest laws did not apply in this case because the contract was financed by the World Bank, not the government budget.

 In 2013, Predoiu became a member of the PDL, being named the First Vice President and Shadow Prime Minister of the party.
 Following the alliance of PDL and PNL, National Liberal presidential candidate Klaus Iohannis expressed his support for Predoiu as prime-minister.

 In 2014, following the merger between PDL and PNL, he became First Vice President of PNL until an unification Congress in the summer of 2017.
 In the Romanian legislative election of 2016, Predoiu won a seat in the Chamber of Deputies in Călărași on PNL's party list.
 In November 2019, after the ousting of Viorica Dăncilă's government in a no-confidence motion, Predoiu was reappointed Minister of Justice in the cabinet led by PNL leader Ludovic Orban.
 He served a 1-year term until Orban's resignation after the loss of the 2020 legislative elections and the appointment of Florin Cîțu to make a coalition government with the USR-PLUS and UDMR.

 On 25 November 2021 he was reappointed Minister of Justice again, in the incumbent Ciucă Cabinet.

+On 15 June 2023, he was appointed Minister of Internal Affairs in the Ciolacu cabinet.
+He maintained his position following the reshuffle after the 2024 Romanian parliamentary election.

+On 6 May 2025, he was appointed by the interim President Ilie Bolojan to serve as interim Prime Minister until a new cabinet is sworn in following the resignation of Marcel Ciolacu in the aftermath of the 2025 Romanian presidential election.